 Purchasing Your Tickets

 Tickets to Manuel Antonio National Park must be purchased online in advance.
 They are not sold at the entrance booth.
-And since they sell out, sometimes several weeks in advance, purchase yours once you know your dates of travel.
+They sell out, sometimes weeks ahead during peak season, so purchase yours as soon as you know your travel dates.
+Adult tickets are $18.08 including IVA; children ages 2–12 are $5.65.

 Do You Need a Guide?